substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

 ### 2. Create the `KittyAvatar.js` component

 In this component, all we're doing is mapping a library of PNG images to the bytes of our Kitty DNA.
-Since it's mostly all Javascript, we won't be going into much details.
+Since it's mostly all Javascript, we won't be going into too much detail on how it is built.

 Create a file `src/KittyAvatar.js` and paste in the following code: